 David writes in the 23rd Psalm Even though I walk through the valley of the shadow of death I will fear no evil, for you are with me.
 God didn’t promise David a life free from pain.
 David even acknowledges that he had to walk through the valley of the shadow of death.
 God did not pick him up and drop him off on the other side of the valley.
 But Daivid finds peace in the fact that God walked the valley with him.

 The Apostle Paul writes in 2 Corinthians 4:8-9 We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
 Once again life is a struggle, we are hard pressed, perplexed, persecuted, and struck down but we are never abandoned or destroyed.

-In his book When Bad things Happen to Good People Kushner writes: God does not cause our misfortune.
-Some are caused by bad luck, some are caused by bad people, and some are simply an inevitable consequence of our being human and being mortal, living in a world of inflexible natural laws.
+This is a song of hope, we sing God as our guardian.
+Well that’s not what your translation says, it says that God will keep you.
+But the original Hebrew word there actually says that God is guarding you.
+God is with us in the midst of the pain and struggle.
+In his book When Bad things Happen to Good People Harold Kushner writes: “God does not cause our misfortune.
+Some are caused by bad luck, some are caused by bad people, and some are simply an inevitable consequence of our being human and being mortal, living in a world of inflexible natural laws.”